How to Rebuild Credit After Bankruptcy

 How to Rebuild Credit After Filing Chapter 7 or Chapter 13?

 As discussed above, the best way to rebuild credit scores during bankruptcy is to make all ongoing credit payments on time.
 If you are keeping your home and vehicle in a Chapter 7 case, you should make each monthly payment before the due date for that payment.
-If you have income tax debt and student loans that were not discharged in bankruptcy, you need to make those payments on time too.
-If you filed a Chapter 13 case, most of your debt is included in your bankruptcy plan except for a mortgage.
+If you have tax debt and student loans that were not discharged in bankruptcy, you need to make those payments on time too.
+If you filed Chapter 13 bankruptcy, most of your debt is included in your bankruptcy plan except for a mortgage.
 Continue making your mortgage payments each month on time.

 Other than paying ongoing debts during your bankruptcy case, you must wait until after your bankruptcy case is closed to obtain new credit.
 You cannot incur debt during a bankruptcy case without court approval.